ANISIMOV-STUDIO/IOT_App/docs/IMPLEMENTATION_GUIDE.md

 ## Quick Start

-To integrate the redesigned UI components into your HVAC Control app, follow these steps:
+To integrate the redesigned UI components into your BREEZ Home app, follow these steps:

 ## Step 1: Update Home Room Preview